crystal-lang/crystal-book/docs/crystal_for_rubyists/README.md

 ### Hash syntax from Ruby to Crystal

-Crystal introduces a data type that is not available in Ruby, the NamedTuple.
+Crystal introduces a data type that is not available in Ruby, the [`NamedTuple`](https://crystal-lang.org/api/NamedTuple.html).

 Typically in Ruby you can define a hash with several syntaxes: